CQCL/hugr/specification/hugr.md

   - `LoadConstant<T>`: has an incoming `Static<T>` edge, where `T` is non-linear, and a `Value<Local,T>` output, used to load a static constant in to the local dataflow graph.
-They also have an incoming `Order` edge connecting them to the `Input` node, as should all stateful operations that take no dataflow input, to ensure they lie in the causal cone of the `Input` node when traversing.
+They also have an incoming `Order` edge connecting them to the `Input` node, as should all operations that take no dataflow input, to ensure they lie in the causal cone of the `Input` node when traversing.